lynrco/lynr.co/README.md

 1. Install [Vagrant][vagrant]
 1. Open Terminal or iTerm or whatever command line program tickles your fancy
 1. Navigate to your working directory (wherever the source is cloned to)
-1. Edit `/etc/hosts` file and append `127.0.0.1       lynr.co.local`
-  * This may require super user priveleges
 1. Execute `vagrant up`

 This gets a basic Ubuntu box up and running and exposes [MongoDB][mongodb] running